mozzarellaV8/black-market-cannabis/readme.md

 - corresponding price for ounce of gold
 - corresponding price for barrel of WTI crude oil
 - price for barrel of Brent crude oil
-- nuclear energy stock price index - via 3 US companies.
+- US retail electricy prices - _in progress_